Artists, poets, musicians, and writers respond to AI-generated text

 Creaking typewriters in the lobby (according to Jean Cocteau, one of Morel’s literary contributors)

-A fingerpaint of carpet, on which the voice of Morel is heard.
+A fingerpaint of carpet, on which the voice of Morel is heard. - The first of four exhibitions of a mad officeworker’s studies of plants:

 The sense of a limitless palette — oils, watercolours, pastels.